-The Department of Family Court Services is involved in both domestic and juvenile matters.
-The domestic side involves Family Divorce Services and Domestic Support while the Voices for Children program advocates for abused and neglected children.
+The Department of Family Court Services is involved in both Domestic Relations and Juvenile Court matters.
+The Domestic Relations side involves Family Divorce Services and Domestic Support while the Voices for Children program advocates for abused and neglected children.
 The Juvenile Clerks Office provides customer service to the general public, attorneys, and various officers of the court.